cameronnapoli/ask-random-question/README.md

 Query string is built with files in `resources/`

-To modify nouns and adjectives add entries to the following files:
+To modify nouns and adjectives in the query string, add entries to the following files:

 * ```resources/adjectives.txt```
 * ```resources/nouns_plural.txt```